How to Disable Your Nest Thermostats Seasonal Savings Program

-Smart thermostats are gaining in popularity as more and more homeowners look for ways to cut down on their energy expenses.
-These systems can be programmed to automatically maintain the temperature at home based on your day-to-day schedule.
-They also have the ability to memorize these preferences over time.
-As a result, you can save money on your energy bills by seeing to it that your comfort system is only running when you need it.
+Smart thermostats are gaining in popularity as more and more homeowners seek out ways to scale back their energy expenses.
+These accessories can be programmed to efficiently maintain the temperature at home based on your day-to-day schedule.
+They also have the means to study these preferences over time.
+As a result, you can cut costs on your energy bills by seeing to it that your comfort system is only running when you need it.

-Google’s smart thermostat is the Nest, and lots of homeowners are happy with its features and all-around efficiency.
-But one feature–the Seasonal Savings program–may be making trouble rather than helping your HVAC system.
-Lasting issues are driving homeowners to find out how to switch off this feature.
-We’ll share the trouble some people are having with Seasonal Savings and provide instructions for how to opt out of the feature.
+Google’s smart thermostat is the Nest, and plenty of homeowners are happy with its features and all-around efficiency.
+But one feature–the Seasonal Savings program–might be causing trouble as opposed to improving your HVAC system.
+Frequent issues are forcing homeowners to find out how to disable this feature.
+We’ll review the problems some people are having with Seasonal Savings and offer instructions for how to opt out of the feature.

-Many Homeowners Say the Seasonal Savings Program Isn’t Working Well
+Many Homeowners Argue the Seasonal Savings Program Isn’t Working Correctly

-Google designed the Seasonal Savings program to help homeowners improve their energy efficiency.
-During peak HVAC use in the summer and winter, it will automatically adjust the thermostat to satisfy your preferences with energy efficiency.
-The program is expected to run without disrupting your sense of comfort, setting up the biggest changes when you’re away or asleep.
-Unfortunately, this isn’t the case for numerous people enrolled in the program.
+Google developed the Seasonal Savings program to help homeowners boost their energy efficiency.
+For peak HVAC use in the summer and winter, it is supposed to automatically adjust the thermostat to balance your preferences with energy efficiency.
+The program is intended to run without disrupting your sense of comfort, setting up the biggest changes when you’re away or asleep.
+However, this isn’t the case for numerous people enrolled in the program.

-In fact, there are claims that the program is inconsistent and frustrating to use.
-Homeowners are complaining that the program is really increasing their energy bills instead of shrinking them.
-And when they try to disable or opt out of Seasonal Savings, they’ve noticed the setting to do so is tough to find or entirely absent.
-In several cases people have even noted it being turned back on after it was disabled.
+In fact, there are reports that the program is inconsistent and irritating to use.
+Homeowners are complaining that the program is really increasing their energy bills instead of lowering them.
+And when they attempt to disable or opt out of Seasonal Savings, they’ve found the setting to do so is difficult to find or entirely missing.
+In many cases people have even discovered it being flipped back on after it was disabled.

-Smart thermostats are meant to increase the efficiency of your heating and cooling.
-While automatic temperature adjustments are a common feature in smart thermostats, it shouldn’t overrule your preferred settings.
-If the Nest isn’t meeting your comfort preferences, opting out of the Seasonal Savings feature is the correct move.
+Smart thermostats are supposed to strengthen the efficiency of your heating and cooling.
+While automatic temperature corrections are a common feature in smart thermostats, it shouldn’t overrule your preferred settings.
+If a Nest isn’t meeting your comfort preferences, shutting off the Seasonal Savings option is the correct move.

-Homeowners are concerned that the Seasonal Savings feature was running on their Nest thermostat without their approval.
-Why would a smart thermostat you control brush off your settings and activate the program?
-It could be because of an energy-efficiency program you registered for with your utility company.
+Homeowners are complaining that the Seasonal Savings setting was activated on their Nest thermostat without their authorization.
+Why should a smart thermostat you operate dismiss your settings and enroll in the program?
+It could be because of an energy-efficiency program you registered for with a utility company.

-These agreements help you improve your home’s energy efficiency.
-They will sometimes feature rebates on new products or special promotions for renewable energy systems.
-But many people are surprised to hear they also grant your utility company remote access to the thermostat.
-If the power grid is struggling with a heavy load, the utility company can take over your thermostat and raise the temperature.
-You may be having trouble with the Seasonal Savings program because a utility company is taking advantage of this remote access.
+These agreements help you enhance your home’s energy efficiency.
+They may include rebates on new products or special offers for renewable energy products.
+But most people are shocked to learn they also grant your utility company remote access to your thermostat.
+If the power grid is experiencing a heavy load, the utility company can take control of your thermostat and adjust the temperature.
+You could be having trouble with the Seasonal Savings program because a utility company is making use of this remote access.

 But what if the feature is faulty or just dismissing your preferences?
-Whatever the reason might be, you don’t want a feature to raise your energy use without your consent.
-We’ll review how other users have switched off the Seasonal Savings program.
+Whatever the reason might be, you don’t want a feature to increase your energy use without your consent.
+We’ll review how other people have disabled the Seasonal Savings program.

 How to Disable Your Nest Thermostat’s Seasonal Savings Feature

-A number of people have experienced trouble opting out of the Seasonal Savings feature.
-While the location of this setting might be different depending on your specific Nest model, other users are worried that Google is purposely making it more difficult to disable Seasonal Savings.
-To ensure you can opt out no matter what, we’ll describe the ways other users have had success.
+A number of people have reported trouble shutting off the Seasonal Savings feature.
+While the location of this setting may be different depending on your specific Nest model, other users are worried that Google is purposely making it harder to opt out of Seasonal Savings.
+To make sure you can opt out no matter what, we’ll include the ways other users have found success.

-- Overriding Seasonal Savings: Manually changing the temperature should overrule the Seasonal Savings program, but numerous users have found this isn’t entirely accurate.
-If you note your Nest persistently undoing your changes, you’ll probably opt to turn off the feature entirely.
+- Overriding Seasonal Savings: Manually setting the temperature should outrank the Seasonal Savings program, but many users have discovered this isn’t entirely accurate.
+If you note your Nest repeatedly undoing your changes, you’ll probably prefer to shut off the feature entirely.

-- Shutting off the setting from the Nest app: Your phone or tablet’s Nest app should have a History option and a Settings option.
-Google points users to their History to turn off Seasonal Savings, but other people have discovered this option in Settings.
-Once disabled, the program is temporarily off until the following summer or winter.
+- Opting out of the setting from the Nest app: Your phone or tablet’s Nest app ought to have a History option and a Settings option.
+Google points users to their History to shut off Seasonal Savings, but other people have discovered this option within Settings.
+Once disabled, the setting is temporarily off until the next summer or winter.

-- Shutting off the program from the Nest thermostat: Your thermostat should also feature a History option where you can opt out of Seasonal Savings, but some homeowners state the disable option is missing.
+- Stopping the program from the Nest thermostat: Your thermostat should also feature a History option where you can disable Seasonal Savings, but some homeowners state the disable option is gone.

-- Opting out before the program begins: The Seasonal Savings program is only accessible in summer and winter.
-Your smart device should get a notification when the program is about to launch, offering you the chance to opt out.
+- Opting out before the program launches: The Seasonal Savings program is only available in summer and winter.
+Your smart device is supposed to get a notification when the program is about to launch, offering you the time to opt out.

-When Seasonal Savings is running, your Nest should show a small yellow symbol of a leaf.
-If the Nest is experiencing issues and the Seasonal Savings icon is missing, your predicament might be with yet another setting entirely.
+When Seasonal Savings is running, your Nest is supposed to show a small yellow symbol of a leaf.
+If your Nest is having issues and the Seasonal Savings icon is not visible, your problem may be with another setting entirely.

 Sometimes the Problem Isn’t Seasonal Savings but a Different Setting or Program

-Alternative options on Nest smart thermostats aside from Seasonal Savings can cause automatic temperature changes.
-If these options are active during Seasonal Savings, even opting out of the program may not prevent the thermostat from making alterations.
-Fortunately, these settings can be switched off.
-You’ll also have options if the headache is a third party like the power company.
+Additional options on Nest smart thermostats aside from Seasonal Savings can lead to automatic temperature changes.
+If these options are active during Seasonal Savings, even opting out of the program may not keep the thermostat from making adjustments.
+Thankfully, these settings can be disabled.
+You’ll also have options if the problem is a third party like your power company.

-- Turning off Auto-Schedule: The Nest Thermostat E and Nest Learning Thermostat both extend the Auto-Schedule feature, using their capability to study your preferences to set the perfect schedule.
-Going into Settings and shutting off Auto-Schedule should prevent other automatic controls like Seasonal Savings.
+- Turning off Auto-Schedule: The Nest Thermostat E and Nest Learning Thermostat both offer the Auto-Schedule feature, using their ability to understand your preferences to define the best possible schedule.
+Going into Settings and switching off Auto-Schedule should stop other automatic adjustments such as Seasonal Savings.

-- Disabling auto switching: Nest thermostats may still flip to eco temperatures if you possess an auto-switching setting like Home & Away Routines or Home/Away Assist.
-These functions automatically adjust the temperature when the thermostat thinks that no one is around.
+- Disabling auto switching: Nest thermostats may still swap to eco temperatures if you have an auto-switching function like Home & Away Routines or Home/Away Assist.
+These features automatically change the temperature when the thermostat thinks that everyone is out of the house.

-- Negating the utility company’s energy agreement: Considering your energy provider could be remotely controlling your Nest thermostat, negating the agreement should take away their access.
-You can obtain the complete details of these agreements via your energy provider.
+- Leaving the utility company’s energy agreement: Because your energy provider might be remotely controlling your Nest thermostat, negating the agreement should take away their access.
+You can locate the complete details of these agreements with your energy provider.

-- Calling Google support: If all else fails, calling Google’s technical support could be of service.
-Staff can lead you to resetting the Nest or determining the proper setting to shut off Seasonal Savings.
+- Contacting Google support: If everything else fails, contacting Google’s technical support may be of help.
+Staff can lead you to resetting the Nest or locating the proper setting to shut off Seasonal Savings.

-If the Problem Persists, Your Thermostat May Be Faulty
+If the Problem Persists, Your Thermostat Could Be Defective

 There’s always the possibility a Nest smart thermostat is just malfunctioning.
-Electrical problems or software bugs can trigger all types of issues, including an aggravating Seasonal Savings program.
-If you believe the problem is isolated to your personal thermostat, a skilled technician might be able to help.
-After all, smart thermostats are still a beneficial investment for your home’s energy efficiency.
+Electrical damage or software glitches can result in all types of trouble, including an inconsistent Seasonal Savings program.
+If you believe the problem is isolated to your own thermostat, a knowledgeable technician will be able to help.
+After all, smart thermostats continue to be a beneficial investment for your home’s energy efficiency.

-If you want local assistance for your smart thermostat in Atlanta, get in touch with the HVAC specialists at Peachtree Service Experts.
-They can help you find the easiest way to disable an uncooperative Seasonal Savings program on your Nest thermostat.
+If you need local service for your smart thermostat in the U.S., call the comfort experts at Service Experts Heating, Air Conditioning & Plumbing.
+They can help you figure out the easiest way to disable a stubborn Seasonal Savings program on your Nest thermostat.